youssef-gerges-ramzy-mokhtar/Facilitating-Graph-Exploration/README.md

 # Facilitating-Graph-Exploration

-This is my Final Year Project
+This is my Final Year Project <br />
 .
-Note to be able to run the code use the ```live-server``` node package manager, or any similar library, to prevent getting CORS errors.
+Note to be able to run the code use the ```live-server``` package, or any other similar library, to prevent getting CORS errors.